c-amr/camr/README.md

-CAMR: A transition-based, tree-to-graph AMR Parser
+CAMR: A transition-based AMR Parser
 ==========

 CAMR is a transition-based, tree-to-graph parser for the [Abstract Meaning Representation](http://amr.isi.edu/) of a sentence.
 It is a product of an on-going collaboration between the [Chinese Language Processing Group](http://www.cs.brandeis.edu/~clp/Lab/Home.html) at Brandeis University and [`cemantix.org`](http://cemantix.org)